Carol D. Leonnig

 Carol Duhurst Leonnig is an American investigative journalist.
-She has been a staff writer at The Washington Post since 2000, and was part of a team of national security reporters that won the 2014 Pulitzer Prize for Public Service for reporting, which revealed the NSA's expanded spying on Americans.
+She was a staff writer at The Washington Post from 2000 to 2025 and was part of a team of national security reporters that won the 2014 Pulitzer Prize for Public Service for reporting that revealed the NSA's expanded spying on Americans.
 Leonnig also received Pulitzer Prizes for National Reporting in 2015 and 2018.

 Early life

 Leonnig is a native of Upper Marlboro in Prince George's County, Maryland.
-She graduated from Queen Anne School, a former college preparatory school, in Leeland, Maryland in 1983.
-She graduated from Bryn Mawr in 1987.
+She graduated from Queen Anne School, a former college preparatory school, in Leeland, Maryland, in 1983.
+She graduated from Bryn Mawr College in 1987.

 Career

 Her first reporting job was in 1989 at The Philadelphia Inquirer.
 She later became a staff writer for The Charlotte Observer, where she first reported on city government, later covering the state legislature and eventually became the paper's Washington correspondent.

 During her time at The Observer, she was a lead reporter on several investigative projects, including one involving Bank of America's use of federal funds to raze low-income housing near its corporate headquarters and another uncovering that Gov. Jim Hunt personally directed state funds to be used to build a major bridge in his rural hometown.
 Hunt apologized and canceled the project after the story about his involvement was published.

 The Washington Post

 At The Washington Post, Leonnig first covered the District of Columbia city government and its problems with corruption, and then spent five years covering the federal courts in Washington.
 She reported on the Bush administration and issues surrounding the indefinitely imprisoned detainees at the Guantanamo Bay detention camp.
-Leonnig writes for the Post's National Desk as part of a team that investigates public officials, federal agencies, and government accountability.
+Leonnig wrote for the Post's National Desk as part of a team that investigated public officials, federal agencies, and government accountability.

 She has done numerous radio and television interviews, including NPR, The NewsHour with Jim Lehrer, Fox News, and MSNBC.
 Her coverage of the Bush administration has been cited in books on the subject.

 In 2011, Leonnig and her Post colleague Joe Stephens revealed in a series of stories how the Obama administration pressed to approve a $535 million federal loan to Solyndra, a solar panel manufacturer whose leading investors were tied to a major Obama fundraiser.
 Their stories documented how White House aides for the senior-most White House advisers pressured Office of Management and Budget officials to make a decision on approving the Solyndra loan in time for a press conference they had tentatively scheduled for the Vice President to announce the funding.
 The company was one President Obama himself touted in a visit in 2010, shortly after independent auditors raised concerns about Solyndra's financial stability.

+MSNBC

+In August 2025, Leonnig left the newspaper to become senior investigative correspondent for MSNBC.